Requesting a Review

 333 North River Rd, Tower A, 11th Floor

 If the monthly statement has already been generated, the penalty amount should be paid on the due date and a cancellation request submitted (including proof of payment) to the Recourse manager at the address noted above.
 Applications for cancellation are unlikely to be approved when the importer or broker had sufficient time to apply for a waiver, but chose not, or neglected, to do so.
 Applications for penalty cancellation will be denied if not received by the CBSA within 90 days of the penalty being assessed unless an extension of time is granted under s.129.1 of the Customs Act.

 The CBSA will review all of the information provided when deciding if the penalty or interest will be waived or cancelled.
-You will be notified of the Agency's decision by mail or fax.
+You will be notified of the Agency's decision by mail.

 The reviewing officer may contact you to request further information, if necessary.